HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers

 When recipient $B$ learns of a pending intent (e.g., from an email notification or a relay query), the claim proceeds as follows:

 \paragraph{Authorization Interface Summary.} \HFIPay{} uses \ZKACE{} only through a narrow interface.
 At claim time, the verifier receives the public tuple already listed in the claim relation together with a proof $\pi_i$.
-The claimant's witness contains the deterministic identity root (or the material from which it is rederived), the corresponding opening information for $\IDcom_B$, and the epoch-scoped handle needed to satisfy the blinded-binding relation. \VADAR{} is orthogonal here: it is used only to recover the same deterministic identity root across devices, not to produce the quote proof.
+The claimant's witness contains the deterministic identity root (or the material from which it is rederived), the corresponding opening information for $\IDcom_B$, and the epoch-scoped handle needed to satisfy the blinded-binding relation.
+Cross-device recovery is orthogonal here: it only re-derives the same deterministic identity root, and is not involved in producing the quote proof.

 \begin{enumerate} \item $B$ loads or recovers $\mathsf{REV}_B$, reads the epoch label $e_i$ from the intent metadata (or from a retained quote transcript or notification), and re-derives $\IDcom_B$ together with $u_{B,e_i}$. \item $B$ chooses a destination address $\beta_i$ (or an integrated client derives a fresh one locally). \item $B$ forms a claim message